A friend of mine posted an eye-opening video onto her Facebook page about the young environmental activist, Greta Thunberg.

 It was a serious topic, but the gravity of the content seemingly fell on deaf ears and blind eyes.

-There may be many reasons for someone’s disconnection from the environment.
+There may be many reasons for our disconnection from the environment.

 Here’s some insight to consider.

 In my 20+ years working closely with people and altering their diet and lifestyle to support their health, I have found some common threads.

 The first is that I believe people care more about the environment – the soil, the freshwater, the oceans, the air, and the earth as a whole – when they begin to take better care of their own environment – their physical, emotional and spiritual body.

 Healing the planet starts with connecting humans being back to the cycles and seasons of the earth.
 This is ancient healing wisdom.

 We are intimately connected to the earth whether we choose to see it or not.